 - Landing permit;

 - Import permit issued by the Malaysian Department Of Veterinary Services; Email: email@example.com

 Dogs and cats are quarantined for 7 days or more, except if arriving from Brunei Darussalam, Ireland, Japan, New Zealand, Singapore or the United Kingdom.
 Originating airports must telex station manager of transporting airline at point of disembarkation flight number, origin and destination, types and numbers of pets.
 Those subject to quarantine must have space reserved in advance at Kuala Lumpur Quarantine Station.

-Baggage is cleared at the airport of final destination in Malaysia, provided it is labeled so.
+Baggage is cleared at the airport of final destination in Malaysia if it is labeled so.

-Exempt: baggage of transit passengers with a destination outside of Malaysia, provided it is labeled to that destination and the onward flight is on the same calendar day.
+Exempt: baggage of transit passengers with a destination outside of Malaysia if it is labeled to that destination and the onward flight is on the same calendar day.

 No airport tax is levied on passengers upon embarkation at the airport.

 Local currency (Malaysian Ringgit-MYR) and foreign currencies: No restrictions.
 Amounts exceeding MYR 30,000.- and USD 10,000.- or equivalent must be declared for re-export.

 Allowed: local currency (Malaysian Ringgit-MYR): up to MYR 30,000.- and foreign currencies: up to USD 10,000.- or equivalent.
 Higher amounts may be exported provided import has been declared upon arrival.